AgileVentures/av-static-website/source/blog_articles/2017-11-15-av-ecosystem-review-running-repairs.html.markdown

-9:24am blog face, but no 9:29am since I got distracted by Slack and email.
+9:24 am blog face, but no--9:29 am--since I got distracted by Slack and email.
 Yesterday I rolled out some code to make the automated Slack sign up more robust.
 The code is on production now, and so maybe a test from the heroku command line is the way to go ...

 ```sh
 irb(main):003:0> SlackInviteJob.new.perform(User.last.email)